Pioglitazone

 Disease/Condition Glossary

 Type 2 diabetes is a chronic or lifelong disease that keeps the body away from properly utilizing insulin.
 Hence, people affected with type 2 diabetes either do not produce enough insulin or resist insulin action.
 Middle-aged or older are most likely to suffer from type 2 diabetes, also known as adult-onset diabetes.
 Symptoms of type 2 diabetes include increased thirst, frequent urination at night, slow wound healing, increased hunger, fatigue, and blurred vision.
 There may be weight gain in some cases, while weight loss may be observed in rare cases.
-The complication of type 2 diabetes also includes neuropathy (nerve problems), nephropathy (kidney problems), and retinopathy (damaged retina of eyes or blindness), loss of limbs, sexual dysfunction, and increase the chance of heart attack or stroke.
+The complication of type 2 diabetes also includes neuropathy (nerve problems), nephropathy (kidney problems), retinopathy (damaged retina of eyes or blindness), loss of limbs, sexual dysfunction, and an increase in the chance of heart attack or stroke.

 FAQs